Skip to main content

 What are we doing?

-Merri-bek is going to conduct a trial to reduce how often we mow in some parks.
+Merri-bek is conducting a trial to reduce how often we mow in small sections of some parks.

-In this trial we are testing the maintenance and management implications of reduced mowing, as well as the biodiversity outcomes.
+In this trial we are testing both the management implications and biodiversity outcomes of reduced mowing.
 We are also investigating what the community thinks of reducing mowing in certain areas.

 After 12 months of collecting data, we will review the outcomes of each site.
-Where successful, we will continue with reduced mowing.
+If successful, we will continue with reduced mowing.

 A biodiversity mowing trial is an action item of the Merri-bek Nature Plan.